ray-project/ray/doc/source/tune-design.rst

 .. image:: images/tune-arch.png

 The blue boxes refer to internal components, and green boxes are public-facing.
-Please refer to the package reference for `user facing APIs <tune-package-ref.html>`__.
+Please refer to the package reference for `user-facing APIs <tune-package-ref.html>`__.

 Main Components
 ---------------

-Tune has a couple main components.
+Tune's main components consist of TrialRunner, Trial objects, TrialExecutor, SearchAlg, TrialScheduler, and Trainable.

 TrialRunner
 ~~~~~~~~~~~